 Open Enrollment Period

-Depending on the state you live in, you may have more or less time to enroll for the affordable health plan.
+Depending on the state you live in, you may have more or less time to enroll for an affordable health plan.
 For example, in California, the open enrollment period goes from October 15th to January 15th.
 If you are currently enrolled in a health plan that is not meeting your needs, now is the time to switch your health care provider or plan.
 Conveniently, you can use Insuravita to compare quotes and learn which plan is best for you for the coming new year.
 Some health insurance plans are too expensive or have deductibles that are too high.
 Hence, they may not be the best option for your family.

 Open enrollment is arguably the most important time of the year.
-For the rest of the year, you are not able change your coverage unless you have a specific life event.
+For the rest of the year, you are not able to change your coverage unless you have a specific life event.
 Such events may place you in a special exempt category.
 The most common life event is through employment.
 Basically, if you are hired by a company at any point, you can enroll in a health care plan outside of these dates.
 There are other life events like getting married, having a baby, moving, or losing your health insurance.
 You might also qualify due to a death in the family, becoming a U.S. citizen, losing your job, or adopting a child.
 It is important to know that, after one of these life events, you have up to 60 days to enroll in a health insurance plan.

-In addition, there are other qualifying events for a life changing special enrollment such as your spouse’s open enrollment.
+In addition, there are other qualifying events for a life-changing special enrollment such as your spouse’s open enrollment.
 Your spouse might choose to decline coverage from their employer.
 They are able to be placed on your health coverage or can be added to your employer’s health plan as a dependent.
 It is important to know what dates are considered for open enrollment in your state.
 Also, make sure you understand what life events may qualify you for special enrollment dates.
 If you do not have a special enrollment qualification, make sure to abide by the rules of open enrollment.

 There is an open enrollment checklist on the marketplace.cms.gov website to make sure that you are prepared to enroll in a healthcare plan.
 For instance, some items include information about your household size and home and mailing addresses for everyone looking to enroll.
-You will also need social security numbers and birth dates, and a best estimate of your yearly income.
+You will also need social security numbers and birth dates, and the best estimate of your yearly income.
 In conclusion, start your health insurance coverage today and make sure that you check this important task off your list in time.